William E. Staehle

 Beginning in 1996, Mr. Staehle served on the New Jersey Supreme Court Board on Attorney Certification, becoming Chair of its Civil Committee (2003-2008), and the Chair of the Board (2008-2012).
-He has served on the New Jersey State Bar Association's Certified Attorneys Section (Chair, 1992-1994) and is also a charter member of the New Jersey Supreme Court Board on Continuing Legal Education, established in 2010, for which he has served as Chair since 2011.
+He has served on the New Jersey State Bar Association's Certified Attorneys Section (Chair, 1992-1994) and is also a charter member of the New Jersey Supreme Court Board on Continuing Legal Education, established in 2010, for which he served as Chair from 2011 through 2021.
 In 2010, he was appointed by the Disciplinary Oversight Committee to a 4-year term as an outside ethics investigator for the Office of Attorney Ethics, attached to the District XIII Ethics Committee, and in 2014, he was reappointed to a second 4-year term on the DEC.
 The Supreme Court appointed Mr. Staehle to its Special Committee on Attorney Ethics and Admissions in 2013 to study ethics rule changes proposed by the American Bar Association.

 For 22 years (1982-2004), Mr. Staehle was an invited guest lecturer at the University of Medicine and Dentistry where he lectured on the topic of "Legal Aspects of Advanced Trauma Life Support."
 In 2014, he was awarded the Travelers Joseph S. Stabnick Claim Legal Award for Career Achievement, and in 2016, he was awarded the Lifetime Achievement Award for Professional Excellence by the New Jersey Law Journal.
 Mr. Staehle remains a career-long member of the New Jersey State Bar Association.